suhlig/zero-to-cf-in-30-seconds/src/index.markdown

 # Score Card

-Did we achieve our goals?
+Did we achieve our goals? ...

+1. Getting a new env is very straighforward: ✅
-1.
+1. Repeatability: ✅
-1.
+1. Speed == 30s: ❌
-1.
+1. Speed <= 30mins: ✅

 # Thanks!